breath holding dangers

 • Vigilantly observe participants to ensure consistent breathing throughout the session.

 • At times, participants may unintentionally cease breathing during the session, often encountering a moment of serenity and interconnectedness.
-However, this natural occurrence markedly contrasts with the deliberate choice to withhold breath.
+However, this natural occurrence markedly contrasts with the deliberate choice to withhold the breath.
 Trust your intuitive perception, and if you sense any constriction or apprehension, gently guide them to reconnect with their breath.
 Employ grounding touch if needed.

 • Hypoxia Awareness: